 2007 December - Conservative Lee Myung-bak wins landslide victory in presidential election.

-2008 April - North Korea hits out at new South Korean President Lee Myung-bak, warning that his tough stance could lead to "catastrophic consequences".
+2008 April - North Korea hits out at President Lee, warning that his tough stance could lead to "catastrophic consequences".

 President Lee's Grand National Party wins a slim majority in parliament.